AllenZYoung/CSAPP/Notes and Summaries/README.markdown

 # About
 These are my notes and summaries for each chapter, if the text content is too long, it'll be divided into several parts.
-I use [SM.MS](http://sm.ms) as the gallery for some neccessary and important images to illustrate all articles.
+I use [SM.MS](http://sm.ms) as the gallery for some neccessary and important images to illustrate articles.

 All content is for reference only.